PGScatalog/pgsc_calc/docs/explanation/output.rst

     :alt: Example PGS Catalog Report: table and density plots of score distributions

     **Figure 4.
 Example of the** ``[sampleset]_pgs.txt.gz`` **table and plots of PGS distributions.**

+Plots are only created in the report if 50 or more samples are present in the target genomes.

 ``match/``
 ----------